 Other Weapons: The Bindipala along with the nine following were minor weapons of this class.
 Probably this was a heavy club and had a broad and bent tail end.
 The bent tail end measured around one cubit in length.
 It was to be used with the left foot of the warrior placed in front.
 The various uses of this weapon were cutting, hitting, striking and breaking.
 It was like a ‘Kunta’ but had a big blade.
 It was used by the Asuras in their fight with Kartavirya Arjuna.

-The Nalika was a hand gun or musket rightly piercing the mark.
+The Nalika was a handgun or musket rightly piercing the mark.
 It was straight in form and hollow inside.
 It discharged darts if ignited.
-Sukracarya spoke of two kinds of nalika, one big and the other small.
-The small one had a little hole at the end, measuring sixty angulas which was the distance between the thumb and the little finger.
+Sukracarya spoke of two kinds of Nalika, one big and the other small.
+The small one had a little hole in the end, measuring sixty Angulas which were the distance between the thumb and the little finger.
 It was also dotted with several spots at the muzzle end.

 Again in the Naisadha, a work of the medieval period, Damayanti was compared to the two bows of the god and goddess of love, and her two nostrils to the two guns capable of throwing balls.